-Why did you decide to coach at FC Wisconsin Eclipse?
+Why did you decide to coach at FC Wisconsin?

 "I loved the philosophy and method at the club.
 It's very similar to my own philosophy, but its incredibly difficult to get people to buy in to it.
 So a brand new club was the perfect way to do everything the right way, right from the start."

-How would you describe a typical ECNL player at FC Wisconsin Eclipse?
+How would you describe a typical ECNL player at FC Wisconsin?

 "Hard working and humble.
 We have genuine team players here, who understand that a successful program will bring them success too.
 Also, our players understand that there will always be a “next level” so no matter how successful you are there is always a next step to work toward."

-How would you describe the FC Wisconsin Club experience to another parent?
+How would you describe the FC Wisconsin experience to another parent?

 "Unlike any other club you’ve ever been involved with!
 Every club talks about “development” and “family” but it genuinely happens here, every day!"